luiztools/nodejs-mysql/README.md

 # nodejs-mysql

-Two simple projects using Node.js + MySQL.
+Simple projects using Node.js + MySQL.

-Enter in the folder to instructions.
+Enter in the folder to instructions (see README file).

+## More

+Follow me at social networks: https://about.me/luiztools

+Receive news on Telegram: https://t.me/luiznews